fastify/light-my-request/README.md

 ```
 The declaration file exports types for the following parts of the API:
 - `inject` - standard light-my-request `inject` method
+- `bindInject` - creates a new inject function with pre-configured default options
+- `BoundInjectFunction` - the return type of `bindInject`
 - `DispatchFunc` - the fake HTTP dispatch function
 - `InjectPayload` - a union type for valid payload types
 - `isInjection` - standard light-my-request `isInjection` method